-Figure 23 shows the estimates of the maternal mortality ratios (MMRs) and pregnancy-related mortality ratios (PRMRs) produced from different data sources.
-(By definition, the MMR includes direct and indirect maternal causes of death, while the PRMR also includes incidental deaths during the pregnancy risk period.)
-The values from vital registration and the confidential enquiry increase to a peak at the same time and appear to match up to 2008 after which the confidential enquiry estimates are about 30% higher than those estimated from VR data.
-After the peak they both decline to values that are much lower than the RMS/MDG estimates until recent years when the estimates are very similar.
-It is somewhat surprising that the RMS estimates should now be so close to those of the confidential enquiry.
-This would suggest that maternal deaths that occur outside state facilities at about the same rate as those that occur within these facilities, which seems a little implausible.
-It raises concerns about the VR data for 2013-16.
-Although late registrations of deaths may increase the estimates slightly, judging by the change in estimate for 2013 from last year due to late registrations, the impact is limited.
+Figure 23 shows the estimates of the maternal mortality ratios (MMRs) and pregnancy-related mortality ratios (PRMRs) produced from different data sources, including the institutional MMR (iMMR) based on confidential enquiry.
+By definition, the MMR includes direct and indirect maternal causes of death, while the PRMR also includes incidental deaths during the pregnancy risk period.
+The values from vital registration and the confidential enquiry increase to a peak at the same time and appear to match up to 2008 after which the confidential enquiry estimates of the iMMR reported by the National Committee for Confidential Enquiry into Maternal Deaths (NCCEMD 2018; Moodley et al, 2020) are about 30% higher than those estimated from VR data.
+After the peak they both decline to values that are much lower than the RMS/MDG/SDG estimates until recent years when the estimates are very similar.
+It is somewhat implausible that the RMS estimates is now well below that of the confidential enquiry.
+This is the result of the decline in the reliability of the reporting on pregnancy status in the VR data in 2017.

-Figure 23: Estimate of MMR from various sources, 1995-2016 Note: Unchanged from previous RMS report
+Figure 23: Estimate of MMR from various sources, 1995-2017

-Nonetheless, the RMS estimates, as well as those reported in the 2013 and 2015 MDG Country Reports (Stats SA, 2013b; Stats SA, 2015a) and the institutional MMR reported by the National Committee for Confidential Enquiry into Maternal Deaths (NCCEMD 2018), indicate that maternal mortality may have peaked in 2009.
-The decline may primarily be the result of extensive provision of ARVs to pregnant women and the change in the ARV guideline to initiate HAART at a CD4 count of 350 cells/mm3 (announced on 1 December 2009), as well as the move to use efavirenz instead of nevirapine when initiating women on HAART after the first trimester.
+Nonetheless, the RMS estimates, as well as those reported in the 2013 and 2015 MDG Country Reports (Stats SA, 2013b; Stats SA, 2015a) and the 2019 SDG Report (Stats SA, 2020) the institutional MMR reported by the National Committee for Confidential Enquiry into Maternal Deaths (NCCEMD 2018; Moodley et al, 2020), indicate that maternal mortality may have peaked in 2009.
+The decline may primarily be the result of extensive provision of ARVs to pregnant women and the change in the ARV guideline to initiate HAART at a CD4 count of 350 cells/mm (announced on 1 December 2009), as well as the move to use efavirenz instead of nevirapine when initiating women on HAART after the first trimester.
 Interestingly although the maternal mortality ratio from VR also peaks in 2009, the ratio based on pregnancy-related deaths as reported in the VR data peaks three years earlier.

 The numbers of registered deaths from maternal causes shown in Figure 24 indicate a marked increase in the number of indirect maternal deaths since 2003.
-As noted by Bradshaw and Dorrington (2013), the timing of the increase in indirect maternal deaths is possibly surprising given that the rapid increase in the mortality of women aged 15-49 due to HIV started some 7-8 years ago and peaked some 2-3 years before 2008.
+As noted by Bradshaw and Dorrington (2013), the timing of the increase in indirect maternal deaths is possibly surprising given that the rapid increase in the mortality of women aged 15-49 due to HIV started around 2000 and peaked some 2-3 years before 2008.
 Longer exposures to HIV infection, adverse effects of antiretroviral therapy or changed death certification practice are possible reasons for the delayed increase but deciding which would require further investigation.
 However, what is of interest from Figure 24 is the fact that there appears to have been a drop in the numbers of deaths from every cause since 2009, with a sizeable decline in "Complications from other conditions" from 2011 to 2012.
 To what extent the declines in the most recent years are connected to the apparent under-reporting is still unclear.
-However, it is also of interest to note that there was no decline in "Complications from other conditions" for 2012-2014 and yet deaths from these causes are three times the level they were in 2003.
-The decline in numbers due to other causes appear also to be limited since 2013 with the exception of "Complications from other conditions", which dropped sharply from 2014 to 2016, but is still double the number in 2003.
+However, it is also of interest to note that there was no decline in "Complications from other conditions" for 2012-2014 but a steady decline after that, yet deaths from these causes are still twice the level they were in 2003.
+The rapid drop in numbers due to other causes from 2016 to 2017, again points to a possible deterioration in recording of causes of maternal deaths.
+Moodley et al (2020) highlight that by 2019, there had been a steady rise in early pregnancy deaths and deaths due to pre-existing medical and surgical conditions.